hangtwenty/lurk_incidents/README.md

 ## development, testing

-- test suite...
+- test suite
+    - run it: `rake test`
+    - there's some magic to enable data-driven tests :) rationale:
         - I wanted to be able to work with real fixtures for a reg suite of sorts, do this a bit test driven, see how that feels in ruby...
         - ... and I was fully ready to open the knives drawer in Ruby and play with some magic. being a Python programmer usually, this makes me feel so _edgy_ but I figured I'd give it a shot and see if I surprise myself ... hey maybe I'd like it?
         - so, that explains the cleverness in `test_incidents_fixtures.rb` ... which is, anyway, useful in the end. leaving the cleverness there so I can look back at it in a few months and see how I feel about it. a little test on myself. how much do I like the magic? :)
+    - to add cases... see `test_incident_fixtures.rb` (has docs)